jina-ai/jina/.github/2.0/cookbooks/Flow.md

 Note that,

-- Flow follows a lazy construction pattern: it won't be actually running until you use `with` to open it.
+- Flow follows a lazy construction pattern: it won't actually run until you use `with` to open it.
-- Once a Flow is open via `with`, you can send data request to it.
-However, you can not change its construction via `.add()` anymore until it leaves the `with` context.
+- Once a Flow is open via `with`, you can send data requests to it.
+However, you cannot change its construction via `.add()` any more until it leaves the `with` context.
 - The context exits when its inner code is finished.
 A Flow's context without inner code will immediately exit.
 To prevent that, use `.block()` to suspend the current process.